 Some febrile children who have fewer than 4 of the 5 diagnostic criteria nonetheless develop vasculitic complications, including coronary artery aneurysms.
 Such children are considered to have atypical (or incomplete) Kawasaki disease.
 Atypical Kawasaki disease should be considered, and testing should be initiated if the child has had ≥ 5 days of fever > 39° C (about 102.2° F) plus ≥ 2 of the 5 criteria for Kawasaki disease.

 Laboratory tests are not diagnostic but may be done to exclude other disorders.
-Patients generally undergo CBC, antinuclear antibody, rheumatoid factor, ESR, and throat and blood cultures.
+Patients generally undergo complete blood count, antinuclear antibody, rheumatoid factor, erythrocyte sedimentation rate (ESR), and throat and blood cultures.
 Leukocytosis, often with a marked increase in immature cells, is common acutely.
-Other hematologic findings include a mild normocytic anemia, thrombocytosis (≥ 450,000/mcL) in the 2nd or 3rd week of illness, and elevated ESR or C-reactive protein.
+Other hematologic findings include a mild normocytic anemia, thrombocytosis (≥ 450,000/mcL [≥ 450,000 × 109/L]) in the 2nd or 3rd week of illness, and elevated ESR or C-reactive protein.
 Antinuclear antibody, rheumatoid factor, and cultures are negative.
-Other abnormalities, depending on the organ systems involved, include sterile pyuria, elevated liver enzymes, proteinuria, reduced serum albumin, and CSF pleocytosis.
+Other abnormalities, depending on the organ systems involved, include sterile pyuria, elevated liver enzymes, proteinuria, reduced serum albumin, and cerebrospinal fluid pleocytosis.

 Consultation with a pediatric cardiologist is important.
 At diagnosis, ECG and echocardiography are done.
 Because abnormalities may not appear until later, these tests are repeated 2 to 3 weeks, 6 to 8 weeks, and perhaps 6 to 12 months after onset.
 ECG may show arrhythmias, decreased voltage, or left ventricular hypertrophy.
 Echocardiography should detect coronary artery aneurysms, valvular regurgitation, pericarditis, or myocarditis.
 Coronary arteriography occasionally is useful in patients with aneurysms and abnormal stress test results.